jonpage/data-science-boot-camp/section-3-anomaly-detection.md

     ##       <date>     <date>
     ## 1 2015-01-01 2017-02-28

-For this section, we will use 2015 for our training set.
-Having a full year of data is useful for finding normal bounds within the seasonality, which is most likely present in this data.
+For this section, we will use 2015 and 2016 for our training set.
+Having two full years of data is useful for finding normal bounds within the seasonality, which is most likely present in this data.

 ### Training Set